Workspaces

 Option 1: A116 without installed audio equipment

-The Podcast Studio in Allen 116 provides a quiet space for up to two people to record a Podcast, voiceover, narration or conduct an interview on their personal audio recorder or smartphone.
+The Podcast Studio in Allen 116 provides a quiet space for up to four people to record a podcast, voiceover, narration or conduct an interview on their personal audio recorder or smartphone.

 No food or drink are allowed.
 Please bring your own SD Card.